pulp/plugin_template/README.md

 - [ ] Plugin django app is defined using PulpAppConfig as a parent
 - [ ] Plugin entry point is defined
 - [ ] Necessary models/serializers/viewsets are defined.
 At a minimum:
-    - [ ] models for plugin content type, remote, publisher
+    - [ ] models for plugin content type, repository, remote
-    - [ ] serializers for plugin content type, remote, publisher
+    - [ ] serializers for plugin content type, repository, remote
-    - [ ] viewset for plugin content type, remote, publisher
+    - [ ] viewset for plugin content type, repository, remote

 - [ ] Errors are handled according to Pulp conventions
 - [ ] Docs for plugin are available (any location and format preferred and provided by plugin writer)